 Students in F-1 or J-1 immigration status must maintain passports valid at least six months into the future.
 You must extend your passport through your embassy or during a trip home.

-ALTHOUGH F-1 VISAS MAY BE ISSUED BY U.S. CONSULATES UP TO 120 DAYS IN ADVANCE OF THE PROGRAM START DATE, U.S. IMMIGRATION REGULATIONS DO NOT PERMIT F-1 AND J-1 STUDENTS TO ENTER THE U.S. MORE THAN 30 DAYS PRIOR TO THE PROGRAM START DATE.
-If you currently hold a valid F-1 or J-1 visa, you will not be permitted to apply for a visa renewal until 30 days or less prior to your current visa's expiration date.
+ALTHOUGH F-1 VISAS MAY BE ISSUED BY U.S. CONSULATES UP TO 120 DAYS IN ADVANCE OF THE PROGRAM START DATE, U.S. IMMIGRATION REGULATIONS DO NOT PERMIT F-1 AND J-1 STUDENTS TO ENTER THE UNITED STATES.
+MORE THAN 30 DAYS BEFORE THE PROGRAM START DATE.
+If you currently hold a valid F-1 or J-1 visa, you will not be permitted to apply for a visa renewal until 30 days or less before your current visa's expiration date.

-F-1 or J-1 visas cannot be obtained in the U.S. You must apply for a new visa in person at a U.S. consulate abroad.
-The validity period of your visa does not determine the length of time you may remain in the U.S. Your length of stay is determined by the completion date of your program that is indicated on Form I-20 or the DS2019.
-You are admitted to the U.S. for "duration of status," noted "D/S" on your I-94 card.
+F-1 or J-1 visas cannot be obtained in the United States You must apply for a new visa in person at a U.S. consulate abroad.
+The validity period of your visa does not determine the length of time you may remain in the United States.
+Your length of stay is determined by the completion date of your program that is indicated on Form I-20 or the DS2019.
+You are admitted to the United States for "duration of status," noted "D/S" on your I-94 card.

-The U.S. constitution guarantees certain rights to all people, not just U.S. citizens and lawful permanent residents.
-Non-immigrants in the U.S. receive many of the same constitutional protections as U.S. citizens; at the same time, non-immigrants are subject to U.S. federal immigration laws that do not apply to U.S. citizens.
+The U.S. Constitution guarantees certain rights to all people, not just U.S. citizens and lawful permanent residents.
+Nonimmigrants in the United States receive many of the same constitutional protections as U.S. citizens; at the same time, nonimmigrants are subject to U.S. federal immigration laws that do not apply to U.S. citizens.